 The work performed on this remaster is almost identical to the previous game (as you’ll see a lot of similarities below).
 The main issue I had was with the performance.
 For a remaster of a PS3/Vita game, I wasn’t expecting any performance issues yet smoke-filled areas hit my PS4 Pro hard as frames were being dropped and slowdown began.
 Thankfully there are only a few areas where this happened, and they aren’t too long, but it’s something to be aware of.

-Also, I was slightly disappointed that the first game had no new content or epilogue story (although it made sense to not have one), but The Legend of Heroes: Trails of Cold Steel II actually does have a prologue which lasts around five hours or so, introducing us to new characters and possibly a setup for the next game.
+Also, I was slightly disappointed that the first game had no new content or epilogue story (although it made sense to not have one), but The Legend of Heroes: Trails of Cold Steel II actually does have an epilogue that lasts around five hours or so, introducing us to new characters and possibly a setup for the next game.
 However, this wasn’t added for the remaster, it was also present in the PS3 and Vita versions – which is why all these games can still share the same save file.

 These are the obvious enhancements: